Greytiger23/alx-system_engineering-devops/0x00-shell_basics/README.md

-change the working directory back
+list of all the files in both directories